Generating a thread dump

 Common issues with jstack:

-- You must run jstack as the same user that is running JIRA.
+- You must run jstack as an admin or as the same user that is running the application.

 - If you get the error "Not enough storage is available to process this command", download the 'psexec' utility from here, then run the following command using: